 If you are into cave diving, you will have a great time at "Thomas Reef", which convinces with its vertical steep walls, many gorges and the spectacular canyon.
 However, the dive is only for experienced divers: Especially on the side that faces "Woodhouse Reef", the currents change immensely depending on the tides and are not only fast, but also create down currents.

-Whoever's gutsy enough shouldn't waste any time and book the tour immediately.
-The Thomas Reef is simply a brilliant and unique place to dive.
-It's just 'supercalifragilisticexpialidocious'!
-With its three rock arches, the canyon can rightly show off what it's got: fields of gorgonians and black coral regularly put on a show for their visitors and lionfish, reef sharks, barracudas, moray eels or other family members of the 1,200 other fish species living in the Red Sea often make cameo appearances.
-Underwater cinematography at its best!
+Those who dare should not hesitate and book the tour immediately.
+The "Thomas Reef" is simply a brilliant and unique dive site.
+The canyon may rightly brag with its three rock bridges, gorgonian fields and black corals are always showing off for their visitors and again lionfish, reef sharks, barracudas, moray eels or family members of the other 1,200 fish species in the Red Sea come by for a visit.
+Pure fish cinema!

-- Canyon: Diving sites such as the ones located in the Thomas Reef give us the necessary motivation to keep honing our diving skills.
-A very challenging dive that is rewarded with a rarely found underwater world.
-Scuba divers start off the first section by diving shallow and then traverse the first archway.
+- Canyon: Dive sites like the canyon in "Thomas Reef" give us the necessary motivation to push our diving skills further and further.
+A very demanding dive, but rewarded with an underwater world that is rarely found.
+Sport divers take the first section shallow diving and then cross the first archway.